-The exceptions are Emergency Protective Orders (EPO) and Temporary Gun Violence Orders (TGV) when the Communications Center is responsible for entering these orders into CARPOS, see Restraining Order Procedures for complete entry procedures.
+The exceptions to the above are Emergency Protective Orders (EPO) or a Temporary Gun Violence Orders (TGV) when the Communications Center is responsible for immediately entering these orders into CARPOS, see Restraining Order Procedures for complete entry procedures.

 The forms below have extensive information available under each tab.
-It is imperative that vital information from the report be included in the CARPOS entry.
-Do not forget to pack the record
+It is imperative that vital information from the report is included in the CARPOS entry.
+Don't forget to pack the record